 - 4.1.1 The competitors shall provide sailplanes, trailers, retrieve cars, and other equipment, including GNSS Flight Recorders, radios, oxygen systems, parachutes, and survival equipment of a performance and standard suitable for the event. - a.
 The airworthiness, safety and safe operation of competing sailplanes and any associated equipment and vehicles, as appropriate, shall be the responsibility of the competitors at all times. - b.
 Each occupant of a competing sailplane shall use seat belt and shoulder harness.
 Each occupant must wear a serviceable parachute on each competition flight, unless the glider is equipped with an approved airframe recovery parachute system and the use of such a system is allowed by local regulations. - c.
-The Organisers may provide flight tracking devices and will state in their Local Procedures if they will require competing sailplanes to carry them. - d.
+The Organisers may provide flight tracking devices and will state in their Local Procedures if they will require competing sailplanes to carry them.
+All tracking systems must be approved by the IGC Bureau.
+Information received from the tracking equipment must be subjected to a time delay before being released to the public. - d.
 The Organisers may specify in the Local Procedures additional mandatory equipment or high-visibility markings.